Cabela's: Banking and finance

-Founded on March 23, 2001 (FDIC Certificate #57079), Cabela's financial subsidiary was named World's Foremost Bank (WFB, a play on Cabela's marketing moniker, World's Foremost Outfitter).
-The bank's primary activity was as a credit card issuer for the Cabela's Club Visa card, a branded rewards card.
-With 11% of total sales attributed to the subsidiary, in 2013 it ranked as the 13th largest issuer of credit cards in the US.
-Around a third of Cabela's customers have this Visa card.
+Founded in 2001, the World’s Foremost Bank is a subsidiary of Cabela’s.
+It is based in Sidney, Nebraska.

 The subsidiary consisted of a single-branch bank with a deposit market share in the state of Nebraska of just under 1.2 percent, with $505 million in deposits as of 2011.
 At the end of 2012, the bank claimed to have $3,731,567,000 in assets.
 Sean Baker was appointed president of World's Foremost Bank and chief executive officer on January 1, 2013.
 Baker replaced Joseph M. Friebe, whose planned retirement was announced in June 2012.

 2011 FDIC settlement

-In its annual report, Cabela's announced that it has reached a settlement with the Federal Deposit Insurance Corporation (FDIC) regarding its credit card policies and practices.
-It was ordered to repay wronged cardholders $10 million plus a $250,000 penalty.
-The subsidiary did not admit to or deny the FDIC's finding, but agreed to do the following: